sezzle/sezzle-merchant-resources/DEVELOPERS.md

 ### End to End (E2E) Testing

-1. Start the application `npm start`
+1. Start the application `npm run build && npm start`
-1. `cd /Applications && ngrok http 3000`
+1. In a new tab, run `ngrok http 3000`
 1. Follow the instructions in the Readme to install the product on a Shopify test store
   - Note: This could also be used on an unpublished theme of the merchant's site where an issue is occurring if you need to confirm that the changes will resolve a known bug
 1. Replace `https://media.sezzle.com` in `iframe.src` with the Ngrok forwarding URL (keep the path the same) and save changes